A guide to knee injections for osteoarthritis

 - severe pain

 The pain relief effects of the injection typically last for about 6 months.
-Once this wears off, another round of shots or a different treatment is needed.
-Most insurers will cover a second round of injections 6 months after the first series of injections, so long as the initial treatment was covered and it helped alleviate the pain.
+Once this wears off, a person will require another round of shots or different treatment.

 Hyaluronic acid injections do not stop or reverse arthritis.
-However, they may temporarily ease OA pain in some people who get them.
-These injections may also improve mobility and movement.
-People with mild OA are likely to see the greatest benefit from hyaluronic acid injections.
+However, they may temporarily ease pain and improve mobility in some people.
+Those with mild OA are likely to see the greatest benefit from hyaluronic acid injections.

-Patients will need to visit a doctor for the injection.
-Doctors sometimes use ultrasound to see where to place the needle.
-Ultrasound is a type of scan that uses sound waves to create images of the inside of the body.
-Using ultrasound can help the doctor find the joint space.
+People will need to visit a doctor for the injection.
+Doctors sometimes use ultrasound to guide the placement of the needle into the space around the joint.
+Ultrasound is a scan that uses sound waves to create images of the inside of the body.

-The doctor may also give an injection of anesthetic pain relief along with the steroid injection.
-The anesthetic will provide immediate relief.
-The steroid should then start working within a few days.
+The doctor may also give an injection of anesthetic pain relief alongside the injection, which will provide immediate relief.
+The steroid should start taking effect within a few days.

-People with a lot of knee joint damage are less likely to see results.
-Even if the pain does improve, it may start to come back about several weeks to a few months after the shot.
+People with a extensive damage in the knee are less likely to see results.
+Even if the pain does improve, it may start to return from a few weeks to a few months after the shot.

 - crystal flares, or irritation in the joint similar to gout